DMA Audition/Interview Process

 Composition: Present a 15-minute analysis of one of the works in submitted portfolio for members of the doctoral audition committee.

 Performance (conducting): Conduct a college ensemble in repertoire appropriate to the degree program emphasis (choral, orchestral, band/wind ensemble).
 The repertoire may include works from a variety of historical periods including contemporary.
 Notification of specific works will be sent with the invitation to audition.

 Performance (instrumental or vocal): Prepare 60 minutes of music from which the audition committee will choose a 30-minute audition program.
 Selections should showcase music of the 20th/21st century, but include at least two works from other historical periods if appropriate to the instrument’s repertoire.
-Candidates are responsible for providing collaborative pianists or for contracting the services of a local accompanist.
-Call 419-372-2182 for information.

 - Entrance Examinations